sunnytse0326/SociNet/README.md

-# Android Socail Network Application
+# Android Social Network Application - SociNet

 SociNet is a social netwrok demonstration project with MVVM Design Structure by using RXJava2 with LiveData and Repository Patterns.
 It contains a user list page and detail page which shows the information fetched from network.